 4) For reclining on the chest of Jesus at the Last Supper.

-5) For being the only disciple that stayed with Mary at the foot of the cross.
+5) For being the only one of the 12 disciples who stayed with Mary and the other holy women at the foot of the Cross.

-6) For being the disciple to whom the care of Mary was entrusted after the crucifixion of Jesus.
+6) For being the disciple to whom Jesus entrusted the care of the Blessed Mother.

-7) For being called “The Apostle of Love” for his extensive writing on this virtue.
+7) For being called “The Apostle of Love” for his extensive writing on the virtue of charity.

-In St. Gertrude the Great’s book, Herald of Divine Love, she speaks of a mystical experience she had with Jesus and St. John the Evangelist:
+In St. Gertrude the Great’s book, Herald of Divine Love, she speaks of her mystical experience with Jesus and St. John the Evangelist: